 Heroic nature of a forgotten heritage

-Jagmohan’s Sikh artwork focuses on the martial legacy and remembrance of those who paved the path for future generations with great sacrifice.
-His personal contemporary style, developed from traditional methods such as inks, watercolours, acrylics and graphite, aims to depict the heroic nature of a somewhat forgotten heritage.
-Upon looking deeper into the subject he was inspired to contribute his own sensitive and subtle perspective.
+The Royal Jesters focus is on the martial legacy and remembrance of those who paved the path for future generations with great sacrifice.
+The contemporary style, developed from traditional methods such as inks, watercolours, acrylics and graphite, aims to depict the heroic nature of a somewhat forgotten heritage.

-Jagmohan’s focus is on educating, inspiring and evoking emotion through his pieces.
-As he continues to develop his art, he hopes to add to the rich and flourishing culture of the Sikh community and to help raise awareness of a history that must be treasured, not forgotten.
+Educating, inspiring and evoking emotion through each piece, the art continues to develop, through which the aim is to add to the rich and flourishing culture of the Sikh community and to help raise awareness of a history that must be treasured, not forgotten.